Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: Abstract

 \section{Abstract}

-Integrating sensing and communication (ISAC) has emerged as a cornerstone technology for predictive beamforming in 6G-enabled vehicle-to-everything (V2X) networks.
-However, existing ISAC paradigms rely solely on radio frequency (RF) signal, limiting sensing resolution and robustness in V2X environments with high mobility and multipath interference.
+Integrating sensing and communication (ISAC) is a promising technology for predictive beamforming in 6G vehicle-to-everything (V2X) networks.
+However, current ISAC paradigms rely solely on radio-frequency (RF)-based sensing, which limits sensing resolution and beamforming robustness in complex wireless environments.
 Fortunately, the widespread deployment of diverse non-RF sensors such as cameras and LiDAR, along with the integration of artificial intelligence (AI) and communication systems, offers new opportunities to improve the synergy between sensing and communication.
-Motivated by this, this work develops a novel and robust communication framework that leverages multi-modal sensing data and advanced AI technologies to assist beamforming in dynamic and realistic vehicular scenarios.
-Specifically, we propose a multi-modal learning framework for predictive beamforming that integrates modality-specific branches and employs hierarchical Transformer to capture cross-modal features.
-By exploiting the intrinsic correlation between multi-modal sensing data and beamforming decisions, this design enhances the accuracy and robustness of beamforming in dynamic V2X scenarios.
-To enable practical deployment on resource-constrained edge device (i.e., the roadside unit), we then develop a module-aware compression strategy that significantly reduces inference latency while preserving model performance.
-Furthermore, to address potential modality missing in real-world scenarios, we introduce a generative model that is able to reconstruct missing inputs from available observations, allowing the framework to operate reliably even under incomplete sensing conditions.
-Extensive simulation results conducted on real-world datasets demonstrate that the proposed scheme consistently outperforms existing baselines across various metrics.
+Motivated by this, this work develops a multi-modal sensing-assisted beamforming framework for realistic V2X scenarios.
+Specifically, we propose BeamTransFuser, a hierarchical Transformer-based multi-modal learning framework that exploits cross-modal correlations among camera, LiDAR, radar, and GPS observations to improve beam prediction accuracy and robustness.
+To facilitate practical deployment on roadside units, we further develop a module-aware pruning scheme to reduce inference latency while preserving competitive performance.
+Furthermore, to address potential missing-modality conditions in real-world scenarios, we introduce a generative model that is able to reconstruct missing inputs from available observations, allowing the framework to operate reliably even under incomplete sensing conditions.
+Extensive experimental results conducted on real-world datasets demonstrate that the proposed scheme consistently outperforms existing baselines across various metrics.